ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/Lua/JavaScript.md

-#JavaScript Code
+# JavaScript Code
 ---
-Javascript can be executed by function ```js("Your code")``` on **Lua (CPU & GPU)** language mode.
+In **Lua (CPU & GPU)** mode, the pixel world can execute JavaScript code using ```js```.

 ![LuaMode](LuaMode.png)

 ```lua:executeJS.lua
 version3()
 js("alert('Hello PixelsWorld!')");
 ```

-> Note: Due to the structure of Ae, running js code inside PixelsWorld is not recommended.
-You are supposed to use js to do some simple calculations based on local variables.
+> Note: Due to the structure of the Ae program, we do not recommend using js code in the pixel world (especially for retrieving UI control parameter information).
+You can use js code for simple computations between local variables.